zrjohnson3/SmartMealAI/doc/ABTEST.md

         Tapping the button will call the same AI function to regenerate a new plan with the same preferences.

         Optional: Animate button to attract attention on first view.

+        Allow users in Variant B to select specific meals to keep and others to regenerate.
+This partial regeneration can increase the sense of control and personalization, possibly enhancing user satisfaction and engagement further.